SATYA-SAGAR-3007/sql/readme.md

 There are 2 files `app.js` and a database file `cricket.db` consisting of three tables `player_details`, `match_details` and `player_match_score`.

+Also this repo includes a http file (cricket.http) with that we can do the api calls

 This Contains APIs to perform operations on the tables `player_details`, `match_details` and `player_match_score` containing the following columns,

 **Player Details Table**